Header Banner

-How To: Never Lose the Detachable AC Plug to Your MacBook's Power Adapter Ever Again
+How to Never Lose the Detachable AC Plug to Your MacBook's Power Adapter Ever Again

 Apple's power adapters have had their fair share of criticism.
 Some users complain that the magnets aren't strong enough, others say the adapters overheat and just stop working, and there was even a class action lawsuit over fraying issues.